MIDL-Conference/midl-website-2024/pages/camera-ready.md

 3. PDF of the camera ready version

 ### Latex Code
-Prepare your camera ready using the **latest** version of the LaTeX MIDL template (`midl-fullpaper`): [https://github.com/MIDL-Conference/MIDLLatexTemplate](https://github.com/MIDL-Conference/MIDLLatexTemplate)
+Prepare your camera ready submission using the **latest** version of the LaTeX MIDL template (`midl-fullpaper`): [https://github.com/MIDL-Conference/MIDLLatexTemplate](https://github.com/MIDL-Conference/MIDLLatexTemplate)

 Please make sure your are **not:**